nicktar/nicktar.github.io/_drafts/To End The Suffering.md

 ---

 "Project Valhalla aims to reboot the layout in memory."
 That was the main thesis when Brian Goetz talked about Project Valhalla at the Devoxx Belgium conference in 2016.
-While this differs from the original mission statement that was issued when the project was started in //TODO year, most of the other parts of this statementwere already covered in his talk on the future of Java.
-On
+While this differs from the original mission statement that was issued when the project was started in //TODO year, most of the other parts of this statement were already covered in his talk on the future of Java.

 On the other hand this might indicate a shift in priorities inside the project I can only speculate about.
 With the current improvements in Hardware the original decisions for Java's memory layout might start to become a burden that needs to be lifted.
 The relative cost of a fetch vs. arithmetically getting the data increased by 200-1000x (30 years ago, both were about 4 cycles each, now a cache miss costs in the order of 300 cycles, in typical processors, the cost of an arithmetic operations went down to 0.25 cycles).
 So the ability of the JVM to take care of all of the memory issues and free the developert think about the real problems to solve is still a luxury that makes Java stand out among many of the other withspread languages, but it's a luxury that needs to be afforded and affordable.